pamidur/aspect-injector/docs/readme.md

     }
 }
 ```

-Thus there is no performance hit often experienced with runtime AOP frameworks
+Thus, there is no performance hit as often experienced with other runtime AOP frameworks.